-A group of staff and students spent last year researching support systems in other schools – we have found that the benefits of small sized mixed age groups for tutorial sessions, far outweigh any concerns.
+We have found that the benefits of small sized mixed age groups for tutorial sessions, far outweigh any concerns.
 Research shows that students and staff report they prefer vertical tutoring and year 7 students in particular feel it helps them to settle into the school more quickly.
 Schools using the vertical system report better attendance, better results, improved relationships and fewer incidents of bullying.
-We are extremely excited about the positive impact vertical tutoring will have at Trafalgar School.
+We are extremely excited about the positive impact vertical tutoring has at Trafalgar School.

 Yes, vertical tutor groups are made up of students from all year groups.